 - Fatigue & depression

 - Mouth or nasal ulcers

 - Raynaud phenomenon – cold-induced pain and color change in the fingers/toes

 - Serositis – inflammation of the lining of organs (e.g., heart, abdominal cavity)

 - Blood cell abnormalities – anemia, low white blood cell count, low platelets

 Joint inflammation often involves the hands, wrists, and knees – although any joint can become inflamed.
 Tendons and bursa may also become inflamed, causing pain with joint movement.
 The joint pain in lupus is usually worse in the morning and improves throughout the day.

-Patient with lupus are also at increased risk for heart attack, stroke, and blood clots in the legs and lungs.
+Patients with lupus are also at increased risk for heart attack, stroke, and blood clots in the legs and lungs.

 Urine analysis is commonly ordered to evaluate for protein and other urine abnormalities.
 Women of childbearing age are also tested with a urine pregnancy screen.

-Certain antibodies in the blood are highly suggestive of lupus.
+Specific antibodies in the blood are highly suggestive of lupus.
 These typically include: